Colorado Elopement Locations and Planning Guide

 Located right outside of Aspen, the “Bells” are known for their stunning views and breathtaking sunrises.
 The Amphitheater is easily accessible for your guests and has benches for seating.
 It’s even tucked away in a pretty private area so other visitors will not interfere with your ceremony.

 You can get married at the Maroon Bells Amphitheater for only $200.
 Because of its popularity, getting a permit can be competitive.
-The Maroon Bells Amphitheater is typically open from the beginning of June until the beginning of October, with one wedding permitted per weekday (weekend weddings are only allowed during certain months).
+The Maroon Bells Amphitheater is typically open from late May until the beginning of October, with one wedding permitted per weekday (weekend weddings are only allowed during certain months).
 Permits become available starting 12 months in advance at 8 AM Mountain Time.

 Sapphire Point Overlook

-If you’re looking for a breathtaking ceremony site that is accessible for your family and friends, check out Sapphire Point Overlook outside of Breckenridge.
-The views of Lake Dillon and the surrounding mountains are gorgeous and there are many places to explore nearby.
+If you’re looking for a breathtaking ceremony site that is accessible for your family and friends, check out Sapphire Point Overlook.
+It’s located just outside of Breckenridge in White River National Forest.
+The views of Dillon Reservoir and the surrounding mountains are gorgeous and there are many places to explore nearby.

 The site has room for up to 30 people and is perched on a cliff, overlooking Lake Dillon.
 Permits are available up to six months in advance at 8:00 AM Mountain Time and cost $110.
 Sapphire Point is available year-round.